Strategic clarity for scaling companies

 Is this a defined engagement?
 How long does it last?

 Yes.
 The work begins with a defined, intensive phase focused on determining and codifying what truly distinguishes the company.
 That phase has a clear scope and an endpoint.
+From there, some companies simply operate from the established standard.
+Others continue the relationship as growth introduces new decisions, tradeoffs, or expansion that must be tested against it.
+The timeline varies by company and stage.
+The structure does not.

 How many engagements does Thesis take on?

 Thesis works with a small number of companies each year.
 The work requires direct engagement with leadership and close examination of how the business actually operates — its decisions, tradeoffs, and patterns.
+Engagements are intentionally limited.
+The goal isn't volume.
+It's doing the work thoroughly enough that leadership can rely on the result as the company grows.

 It starts with a conversation.